TZstatsADS/Spring2018-Project4-grp2/README.md

 	+ Zhu, Qianli

-+ Project summary: Collaborative filtering refers to the process of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
++ About the Project: Collaborative filtering refers to the process of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
 In this project, our team has applied memory-based algorithm and model-based algorithm working on the Microsoft Web Dataset and EachMovie Dataset.
 In the memory-based algorithm, we used Spearman correlation, Vector similarity and SimRank to calculate the similarity weight; weight threshold, best-n-estimator and combined in selecting neighbours.
 In the model-based algorithm, we applied cluster models.
++ For the cluter models, we split train data to 90% train dataset and 10% validation set.
+We randomly select 700 initial parameter vector and run EM algorithm to find MLE with C++ code.
+The result was accurate and efficent(with test MAE1.007, with less than 2 hours).

 + Following are result analysis of different combinations of memory-based algorithm and model-based algorithm:
 + ![image](figs/result.png)